What Is Homozygous Familial Hypercholesterolemia?

 Your doctor will put you on a waiting list for a liver from a donor.
 A liver transplant is major surgery, and it could take you 6 months to a year before you can return to your regular lifestyle.
 After your transplant, you'll need to take drugs that prevent your body from rejecting the new liver.

 If you're considering a liver transplant, you'll probably need to get some emotional support from family and friends.
-Support groups can also help by putting you in touch with people who are also getting transplants.
 Ask your doctor about educational workshops that can help explain what to expect before and after a transplant.

 Taking Care of Yourself